tarunshahi/css-parallax-scrolling/README.md

 > Require NMP

 >Follow the step for run the project
-- nmp install or sudo npm install
+- npm install or sudo npm install
 - npm start
 - project will run on http://localhost:3333/